Seismology101/Notebook/book/Programming_Environment/Mac_Software.md

 ### bin

 - {file}`~/bin` stores simple executable files and tool-based scripts, such as `rdseed`.
-And also put the executable files of large programs here, such `specfem` and `matlab`.
+And also put executable files of large programs here, such `specfem` and `matlab`.
 -